SOlaCoder005/coca-women-wellness/docs/testing/testing.md

 ## Overview

-This document Is an extension of ‘6.
-Testing’ section in the Coca Women Wellness repository.
-The document will provide information on factors that contributed to the development of the Coca Women Wellness website:
+This document is an extension of the ‘6.
+Testing’ section in the Coca Women Wellness [README.md file](https://github.com/SOlaCoder005/coca-women-wellness/blob/master/README.md)).
+The document will provide information on factors that contributed to the development of the Coca Women Wellness website.
+The key factors are listed below:

 - Responsiveness issues with CWW site’s initial design and structure